-The 3P TC Series Tank Controller is a fluid level control system which maintains the water level in a tank between 2 set points (adjustable) by switching on pumps, solenoid valves, or any other connected devices to fill or drain the tank as needed.
+The 3P TC Series Tank Controller is a fluid level control system which maintains or adjusts the water level in a tank by switching on pumps, solenoid valves, or any other connected devices to fill or drain the tank as needed.
 It is a microprocessor based unit and senses water depth using a piezo electric pressure sensor.